 Temperature influences when to harvest cucumbers.
 Therefore, for the same cucumber planting date, cucumbers will not be harvested in Wisconsin and Florida in the same week.

-Temperature is a major factor in determining whether harvest time is earlier or later.
+Temperature is a significant factor in determining whether harvest time is earlier or later.
 Here’s why, and below are the keys to detecting when cucumbers are ready to be harvested.

-Cucumbers are very dependent on warm temperatures for good development and early entry into production.
+Cucumbers depend on warm temperatures for good development and early entry into production.

-In addition to air temperature, the soil temperature is also important for seed germination and root development of young plants.
-If the soil is too cold, it will take a long time for the seeds to germinate and, when they do, the cucumber seedlings will grow very slowly, if at all, until the soil warms up.
+In addition to air temperature, soil temperature is also essential for seed germination and root development of young plants.
+If the soil is too cold, it will take a long time for the seeds to germinate, and when they do, the cucumber seedlings will grow very slowly until the soil warms up.

-Therefore, in low-temperature conditions (below optimum), cucumber harvest time will be extended, due to slow plant development.
+Therefore, cucumber harvest time will be extended in low-temperature conditions (below optimum) due to slow plant development.

-Review How to Grow Cucumbers and How to Grow Cucumbers in Florida in these articles.
+Check out How to Grow Cucumbers and How to Grow Cucumbers in Florida

 Brightness & Hours of Sun Influences When to Harvest Cucumbers